 It’s important to keep your employee data standardized in Small Improvements.
 You can use employee data to filter for specific criteria in performance review or 360 cycles.
-We use that data when compiling retention analytics.
+We use that data when compiling Insights.
 And you can use employee data to see trends in pulse surveys.

 But those results are only as good as the data we’re working with.
 You want to make sure are using the same terms for each field.
 Is your department called “Customer Support” or just “Support”?
 Is your location “San Francisco” or “San Francisco, CA”?

 Here are some best practice suggestions for managing employee data.